hpcaitech/ColossalAI/applications/Chat/examples/README.md

     --save_path "/path/to/dataset"
 ```

-## Stage1 - Supervised instructs tuning
+## Task I: Supervised Instructs Tuning

-Stage1 is supervised instructs fine-tuning, which uses the datasets mentioned earlier to fine-tune the model.
+In the task of supervised instructs fine-tuning, we will uses the datasets mentioned earlier to fine-tune the model.
 [[Stage1 tutorial video]](https://www.youtube.com/watch?v=-qFBZFmOJfg)

 You can run the `examples/train_sft.sh` to start a supervised instructs fine-tuning.